KaspaHub/kaspahub.github.io/README.md

-# Explore the Kaspa Ecosystem
+# Kaspa Hub - Explore the Kaspa Ecosystem
 Dive into the Kaspa universe with Kaspa Hub - an independent community-driven platform bringing together resources, tools, and connections for anyone interested in the Kaspa network.
 - https://kaspahub.github.io/
 - https://kaspahub.github.io/projects/
 - https://kaspahub.github.io/communities/